PablosCorner/demae-dominos-guide/deliveroo.md

 ##### Section II - Registering your Console ID

-1. After completing the setup process, turn on your Wii and launch the Homebrew Channel.
+1. After completing the setup process, plug your SD card or USB drive into your Wii console.
-2. Use the `Get Console ID` Homebrew app, that was given by the patcher, to retrieve your system's console ID.
+2. Launch the Homebrew Channel and open the `Get Console ID` Homebrew app that was given by the patcher, to retrieve your system's console ID.
 3. Save the console ID for the next section, as you will need it.

 ##### Section III - Setting up Deliveroo